 Your dog’s skin provides critical protection against environmental factors and external parasites that could irritate your pet.
 Their skin also protects against water loss, regulates their body temperature and is responsible for housing the hairs of their coat.
 Your dog’s skin, therefore, must be looked after carefully to help support their overall health.

 What problems can occur with your dog's skin?

-One specific problem is the destruction or loss of a protective biofilm which lays on top of your dog's skin.
+One specific problem is the destruction or loss of a protective biofilm which lies on top of your dog’s skin.
 This is created by sebum being expressed from the skin, which protects your dog from external irritants.
 This biofilm, when healthy, also housed beneficial bacteria which help prevent ‘bad’ bacteria from multiplying and causing irritation or other skin problems.
-Although this function works to fight against external issues when it comes to your dog's skin, it's produced and controlled in part by internal reactions to their diet.

 How your dog’s diet affects their skin health

 The right diet can help support your dog’s skin in functioning effectively, and it needs to have the right mix of nutrients.

 Your dog needs protein to build healthy skin and hair.
-Ideally, the protein must be highly digestible and therefore from a high-quality source.
-This makes it easier for your dog's gastro-intestinal tract to assimilate to the protein.
-Polyunsaturated fatty acids similarly support the development of skin and hair, and if the appropriate quantities of omega 3 and omega 6 acids are present in your dog's food, these can help to manage skin irritation.
+Ideally, the protein must be highly digestible and from a high-quality source.
+This makes it easier for your dog's gastro-intestinal tract to digest and absorb the protein.
+Polyunsaturated fatty acids similarly support the development of skin and hair, and if the appropriate quantities of omega 3 and omega 6 fatty acids are present in your dog’s food, these can help to manage itching and skin irritation.

 Dogs can be hypersensitive or even allergic to certain food components; which can result in signs of skin irritation.
 If you have any concerns about the health of your dog’s skin, consult your vet who will be able to advise you on hypersensitivities, allergies and the best food for your pet.